microsoft/DeepSpeed/blogs/deepspeed-offloadpp/README.md

 ![cpu-offload-img](./images/cpu-offload.png)

 The major downside of this all-or-nothing offloading is, when offload all optimizer states to CPU side, both GPU memory and compute resources remain under-utilized.
 Although increasing batch size improves GPU utilization rate, each training iteration time is still super long compared with no-offloading case.
-To improve GPU compute and memory utilization rate as well as decrease training iteration time, we introduce a new feature in DeepSpeed training engine called _Twin-Flow_.
+To improve GPU compute and memory utilization rate as well as decrease training iteration time, we introduce a new feature in our DeepSpeed training engine called _Twin-Flow_.

 In comparison, _Twin-Flow_ allows a portion of optimizer states to be held in CPU memory and the other portion of optimizer states remaining in GPU memory.
 When optimization step is triggered, both CPU and GPU can do parameter updates simultaneously.
 Once offloading is enabled, we provide an offload ratio configuration which allows users to adjust how many percentages of model weights are updated on CPU side and the rest are happened on GPU side. "_Twin_" comes from the idea that both CPU and GPU are using the same optimizer function here. "_Flow_" means parameters are not only hold in both host and device memory, but also computed using both CPU and GPU cores.